theOehrly/Fast-F1/docs/contributing/contributing.rst

 Rules
 ~~~~~

-- Deprecations are targeted at the next point release (e.g. 3.x)
+- Deprecations are targeted at the next minor release (e.g. 3.x)
-- Deprecated API is generally removed two point-releases
+- Deprecated API is generally removed two minor releases
   after introduction of the deprecation.
 Longer deprecations can be imposed by
   core developers on a case-by-case basis to give more time for the transition
 - The old API must remain fully functional during the deprecation period